 If you need to change airports, worry not, the transfer is very easy.
-If you are in Heathrow, you can take the Central London Express (faster but more expensive) which will take you downtown.
+If you are in Heathrow airport, you can take the Central London Express (faster but more expensive) which will take you downtown.
 The other option, the cheapest option, is to take the Piccadilly line which will get you to Central London.
 The Stansted Airport has also an express train which works the same way and that will get you to London Liverpool Station from where you can get access to the underground.
 Buy a one-day pass directly at the airport.
 There, you will get unlimited entries to the tube for £26.

 If you have your luggage, there are a few spots around the city where you can leave them.
 The rates change by how long you leave your bags and how many you have.
 Don 't worry, your luggage will be safe since the luggage drop looks like an airport security, they scan your bag and store it at the back.
 Here is a complete list of the places that you can leave your baggage.

-Visiting London in less that 8 hours
+Visiting London in less than 8 hours

 For the London first-timers, leaving your baggage at Victoria station is extremely convenient since you are right in Central London with its main landmarks, the Buckingham Palace and the Big Ben.
 If you are lucky enough, you might catch the guards change.
 Jump back to the underground and head to the London bridge station to see the iconic Tower Bridge.
 Then, should you have time to take a break, simply grab a beer in a London pub or go for tea time.